 Senate Bill 345 aims to enhance pedestrian safety at intersections and crosswalks by mandating that vehicle operators must stop their vehicles and remain stopped until pedestrians, personal delivery devices, bicyclists, or riders of electric scooters or personal assistive mobility devices have completely crossed the roadway.
-This bill amends several sections of the statutes, specifically changing the language from requiring vehicle operators to "yield the right-of-way" to instead requiring them to "stop the vehicle" in these situations.
-The amendments apply to various scenarios, including intersections controlled by traffic signals and those not controlled by signals, ensuring that the new stopping requirement is consistent across different traffic conditions.
+This bill amends several sections of the statutes, specifically changing the language from requiring vehicle operators to "yield the right-of-way" to a requirement to "stop the vehicle" in various scenarios, including when traffic is controlled by signals or officers, as well as at uncontrolled intersections and crosswalks.

 Statutes affected: